Build A Confetti Cannon

 Time for launch!
 Depress the plunger and watch the confetti fly!

 Kids can experiment with the syringe – how much air do they use?
 How fast should they depress the plunger?
-They can try different gauge tubing and different types of confetti materials, too.
+They can try different gauge tubing, different sizes of syringes, and different types of confetti materials, too.
 You can also supply them with other household materials – like a turkey baster, plastic straws, small plastic bottles – anything you can squeeze – and see what type of air-powered tools they can make.

 If you want to tackle a project with some serious launch power, trying making a catapult cannon.
 You can fill it with streamers and send them flying!